iu8lmc/balteus/README.md

 ## 🦾 New recent enhancements

+* Added new .bat and .sh files to facilitate execution on Windows and Linux
 * Enhanced weak signal detection
 * Detection of invalid or improperly formatted licenses
 * The use of **JTDX** is recommended